cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 ```
 ## Experimental Parameters

+### Overlapping parameters include:
+   - The parameter `epLen`, an int, represents the length of each episode
+   - `nEps` is an int representing the number of episodes.
+   - `numIters`, an int, is the number of iterations.
+   - `seed` allows random numbers to be generated.
+   - `dirPath`, a string, is the location where the data files are stored.
+   - `deBug`, a bool, prints information to the command line when set true.
+   - `save_trajectory`, a bool, saves the trajectory information of the ambulance when set to true.
+   - `render` renders the algorithm when set to true.
+   - `pickle` is a bool that saves the information to a pickle file when set to true.

+ ### Environmental specific parameters:

 Most of the environments have simillar parameters.
 The overalpping parameters can be found in the attributes section of `or_suite/experiment/experiment.py`.

 The specific configuration of the parameters for each of the environments can be found in `or_suite/envs/env_configs.py`.